ossf/scorecard-action/README.md

     **Disclaimer:** `Administration: read-only` lets the token fetch a lot of information about the project's settings (for a full list, see the queries marked `(read)` in [GitHub's documentation](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28#administration)).
-    Most of these settings are harmless, but there is one that deserves attention:
-    ***the token can fetch all of the repository's [GitHub deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys)***.
-    Therefore, if your project relies on deploy keys, please consider whether the benefit is worth the risk.
+    While these settings are usually private, they aren't dangerous and would not endanger the project if they were ever leaked.

     "Classic" tokens with `repo` scope also work.
     However, these carry significantly higher risks compared to fine-grained PATs